Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Conclusions

 \end{enumerate}

-\begin{ack} We are grateful to M\'{e}lanie Chevance for her helpful comments on the earlier version of the manuscript.
+\begin{ack} We would like to thank the anonymous referee for valuable comments that improved the manuscript.
+We are grateful to M\'{e}lanie Chevance for her helpful comments on the earlier version of the manuscript.
 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2012.1.00650.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. Based on observations taken as part of the PHANGS-MUSE large program (Emsellem et al. 2021).
 Based on data products created from observations collected at the European Organisation for Astronomical Research in the Southern Hemisphere under ESO programme(s) 1100.B-0651, 095.C-0473, and 094.C-0623 (PHANGS-MUSE; PI Schinnerer), as well as 094.B-0321 (MAGNUM; PI Marconi), 099.B-0242, 0100.B-0116, 098.B-0551 (MAD; PI Carollo) and 097.B-0640 (TIMER; PI Gadotti).
 This research has made use of the services of the ESO Science Archive Facility.
-This research made use of astrodendro, a Python package to compute dendrograms of Astronomical data (\url{http://www.dendrograms.org/)} This work made use of Astropy:\footnote{http://www.astropy.org} a community-developed core Python package and an ecosystem of tools and resources for astronomy \citep{astropy:2013, astropy:2018, astropy:2022}.
-K. Tokuda acknowledges support from NAOJ ALMA Scientific Research grant Nos.
-2022-22B.
+This paper makes use of the following JWST data: Project code: 02107, PI: J. Lee.
 This work was supported by Grants-in-Aid for Scientific Research (KAKENHI) of Japan Society for the Promotion of Science (JSPS; grant Nos.
 JP18H05440, JP20H01945, JP20H04739, JP21H00049, JP21H00040, JP21K13962, JP22H00152, JP22K14080, JP22J22931).
+K. Tokuda acknowledges support from the NAOJ ALMA Scientific Research (grant No. 2022-22B).
+F. Demachi was supported by an ALMA Japan Research Grant of NAOJ ALMA Project, NAOJ-ALMA310.
+This research made use of astrodendro, a Python package to compute dendrograms of Astronomical data (\url{http://www.dendrograms.org/)} This work made use of Astropy:\footnote{http://www.astropy.org} a community-developed core Python package and an ecosystem of tools and resources for astronomy \citep{astropy:2013, astropy:2018, astropy:2022}.
+We would like to thank Editage (\url{www.editage.jp}) for English language editing.

 \end{ack}